davista123/InstaWeather/README.md

 * I am trying to explore the capabilities of building apps that do not require users to install the application itself.
 * Can we build apps that just work when most convenient for the user rather than staying on the device?

+## **TODO**

+- [ ] Send user a graph of Weather progress with a text message
+- [ ] Intergrate with Android to allow user to get weather updates simply by shaking the device